The Iceman (film): Plot

 Kuklinski's home life is beginning to unravel.
 He starts becoming incapable of hiding his inner rage and shows bursts of anger towards his wife and strangers.
 DeMeo's boss Leo Merks hires Freezy to kill one of DeMeo's associates, which Kuklinski does by poisoning him with cyanide.
 DeMeo finds out about the hits Kuklinski has been doing behind his back and threatens to kill his family if they ever cross paths again.
 Kuklinski then goes to Leo Merks to collect the bounty money, but Leo is furious that the job was not untraceable.
 He refuses to pay anything, prompting Kuklinski to shoot him dead.
 Kuklinski's daughter is hospitalized after a hit-and-run by DeMeo.
-Both Kuklinski and Freezy have to go on the run to escape DeMeo, but Kuklinski kills Freezy for suggesting that they kill each other's families to prevent them from talking to the police and then claiming that he already knows where Kuklinski lives (although Kuklinski is certain that he has never mentioned his address to Freezy).
+Both Kuklinski and Freezy have to go on the run to escape DeMeo, but Freezy insists they kill each others' families to prevent them from talking to the police.
+When Freezy reveals that he already knows Kuklinski's address, Kuklinski kills him.

 Following an undercover sting operation, Kuklinski is arrested in 1986.
-Neither his wife nor his daughters had ever suspected him of being a killer.
+His wife and kids had never suspected him of being a killer.
 Kuklinski admits to having committed over 100 murders, both for personal reasons and for profit, in his 22-year career.
 After being sentenced to two life terms in prison, he never sees his wife and daughters again.
 As the movie ends, Kuklinski's only regret is hurting his family through the crimes he committed.
 In 2006, he dies in a prison hospital, from a rare inflammatory disease; the film's closing intertitles indicate that foul play was suspected in his death as he was scheduled to testify at the trial of a Gambino family underboss.